 On either side of the time selection dropdowns are the blue navigation arrows that allow you to move left and right depending on the time options that you have selected.
 For example, if you are looking at the Week view on the 4th Quarter of 2016 and click on the right navigation arrow, your view will change to the 1st Quarter of 2017.

-The matrix looks and acts just like a spreadsheet allowing you to use your arrow, tab and enter keys to move around and uses standard keyboard commands like copy, paste and undo.
+The matrix looks and acts just like a spreadsheet allowing you to use your arrow, tab and enter keys to move around and uses standard keyboard commands like copy, paste, and undo.

 Inputting data is as easy as selecting a cell and typing in a number.

-Each matrix is configured to work with either Forecasts or Actuals.
+By default, each matrix is configured to work with either Forecasts or Actuals.
 Data entered into the Forecast matrix represents the hours that you think you will spend on a specific effort, while data in the Actual matrix represents the hours that you did spend.

 In addition to entering hours into the matrix, on the Day and Time Tracking views there is also a mechanism for entering in Notes.